-- 3.2.14.1 The Vendor may subcontract for services under the terms of any resulting contract, and subject to the Department's Standard Integrated Contract Section 4.2, with the prior written approval of the Department.
+- 3.2.14.1 The Vendor must subcontract for the provision of all direct client services not specifically required to be performed by the vendor, unless no other viable option is available, subject to the Department's Standard Integrated Contract found in Section 4.3 of the 2016 version.
 The subcontractor at any tier level must comply with the E-Verify clause as subject to the same requirements as the prime contractor.
 Subcontracting shall in no way relieve the Vendor of any responsibility for performance of its duties under the terms of any resulting contract. - 3.2.14.2 The Vendor shall execute contracts for subcontracted services within ninety (90) days of the contract or budget amendment execution date.
-In the case of an anticipated delay in meeting this requirement, the Vendor shall submit a written request for an extension to the contract manager prior to the expiration of the ninety (90) day deadline.
-Within thirty (30) days of executing contracts for subcontracted services, the Vendor shall provide contract manager copies of the executed subcontract. - 3.2.14.3 The Vendor shall include in all appropriate subcontract agreements: a detailed scope of work; clear and specific deliverables; performance standards; sanctions for non-performance; programmatic monitoring requirements; fiscal monitoring requirements; and detailed documentation requirements.
+In the case of an anticipated delay in meeting this requirement, the Vendor shall submit a written request for an extension to the Department's contract manager prior to the expiration of the ninety (90) day deadline.
+Within thirty (30) days of executing contracts for subcontracted services, the Vendor shall provide the Department's contract manager copies of the executed subcontract. - 3.2.14.3 The Vendor shall include in all appropriate subcontract agreements: a detailed scope of work; clear and specific deliverables; performance standards; sanctions for non-performance; programmatic monitoring requirements; fiscal monitoring requirements; and detailed documentation requirements.
 The Vendor's monitoring procedures for its subcontracts shall be structured to ensure the satisfactory delivery of services as well as the appropriate expenditure of funds.
-The Vendor shall ensure that all subcontractors have a representative attend a majority of local Refugee Taskforce meetings. - 3.2.14.4 The Vendor shall ensure that it operates in accordance with Uniform Grant Guidance.
-More information can be found in Section 3.2.2 and 4.2.6.
+The Vendor shall ensure that all subcontractors have a representative attend a majority of local Refugee Taskforce meetings.